yktoo/yktoo.com/content/blog/0323/index.en.md

 That's about all for my Bulgarian journey.

-To summarise my impressions, I really liked [Sofia][post:322]: despite some remnants of the Soviet times it's beautiful, pretty affordable, and has friendly people and good beer.
+To summarise my impressions, I really liked [Sofia]({{< relref "/blog/0322" >}}): despite some remnants of the Soviet times it's beautiful, pretty affordable, and has friendly people and good beer.
 As for Plovdiv, one or two days should suffice.
 But who knows, maybe by 2019 it will flourish?

 I also have an idea of snowboarding in the local mountains.